zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 The reasons for this variation in measurements are not known.
 A kilogram in Austria differs from a kilogram in Australia, which differs from that in Brazil, Kazakhstan, Pakistan, Switzerland or the U.S. What we assume is an absolute measure of mass shows real-world natural variability.
+Variability is also a natural part of every experiment we undertake.

 ## Replication
 To figure out whether a difference in responses is real or inherently random,